Carlos Mouriño

 Manuel Carlos Mouriño Atanes (born 4 March 1943) is a Spanish businessman.
-He has been president of the football club RC Celta de Vigo since 2006.
+He was the president of the football club RC Celta de Vigo from 2006 to 2023.

 After starting his career in his native Vigo and in Madrid, he emigrated to Mexico City in 1978 to operate his father-in-law's businesses.
 In 1985, he purchased a chain of petrol stations in Campeche, which expanded into other states.
 His assets diversified into construction and fast food franchising in the 1990s and 2000s.
 Politically, he endorsed the National Action Party (PAN), of which his son Juan Camilo (1971–2008) was a member.

 Mouriño returned to Galicia in 2000, becoming a board member at Celta in 2003 and president in 2006.
 After being relegated and going through a financial crisis, the team won promotion back to La Liga in 2012 and he became their longest-serving president in 2017.
+He resigned in late 2023 and was succeeded by his daughter Marián Mouriño.

 Biography

 Early life and career

 Born in Vigo, Galicia, Mouriño was educated by the Salesians.
 He worked for a local travel agency and as a car accessory salesperson before moving to Madrid, becoming head of administration at the Riomiño metalworks and director general of Nautrónica, an American transport and arms company.